 Where to eat and drink

-In the morning, join the line at Big Bottom Market, a hip café that serves coffee, breakfast, and lunch.
-Although yes, it makes excellent sandwiches and salads you can grab for your river-day picnic, it’s the fluffy, buttermilk biscuits that draw the crowds (so much so that Oprah named them as one of her favorite things in 2016).
-Keep it classic and try one with butter and jam, or go all-out with one of the sandwich variations, like the biscuit BLT.
+In the morning, join the line at Piknik Town Market (formerly Big Bottom Market and under new ownership as of 2023), a hip café and upscale grocery that serves coffee, breakfast, and lunch.
+Although, yes, it makes excellent cakes, sandwiches, and salads you can grab for your river-day picnic, it’s the fluffy, buttermilk biscuits that first put the location on the map—so much so that Oprah named them as one of her favorite things in 2016.
+Despite the change in ownership and name, fans of the Big Bottom Market biscuits can rest easy: Piknik owner, Margaret van der Veen, has confirmed the beloved baked good will remain on the menu.

 Lightwave Coffee and Kitchen